PRATAP-KUMAR/gdm-extension/README.md

 ![GDM-Extension-15](https://github.com/PRATAP-KUMAR/gdm-extension/assets/40719899/c4930830-a148-45ac-b5e3-a137aebef522)

 ## Troubleshoot
-While customizing colors, gradient, wallpaper, if you encounter problems.
+While customizing colors, gradient, wallpaper, or choosing shell themes or icon themes, if you encounter problems.
 from tty
 if you want to operate from tty you need `systemd-container` pkg installed.
 Some distros ship it by default.
 If you dont have this package, install it first.
 Then run below commands.